These are our frequently asked questions. Please get in touch with us should you need any additional information.

 8. Shall we have internet access?

 Yes.
-Internet can be accessed from the hotel/camp lobby.
+The internet can be accessed from the hotel/camp lobby.
 Sometimes, there may be some technical problems resulting in a slow connection or no connectivity at all but you will not go the entire duration of your stay without internet.

 9. How long are the game drive safaris?